When Is the Best Time

 We camped at Acqua Dolce in Levanto.
 It is perfectly located close to the beach and the city centre but quiet.
 We took our bikes to the train station to visit Cinque Terre.
 The campground is very well organized and maintained, which was important for us due to COVID 19.
 The staff was super friendly and helpful.
 It was truly the best campground with a fantastic restaurant on our trip to Italy.

 Experience Cinque Terre from the water.
-IMO the best way for awesome shots and to escape the crowds.
+IMO the best way for awesome shots and to escape the crowds during the day.

 Best Months to Visit